isosl.be Listed by apt73 Ransomware Group

 ISOSL is an engineering company in Belgium, which deals with industrial solutions, automation and...

 On April 27, 2026, Belgian engineering firm ISOSL appeared on the leak site of the ransomware group known as apt73.
-The company, which provides industrial solutions, automation, and related engineering services, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any individual whose personal or employment records were stored in those systems could now be at risk.
+The company, which provides industrial solutions, automation, and related engineering services, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any individual whose personal or employment records were stored in those systems could now be at risk.

 Public reporting indicates that apt73 listed ISOSL on its data leak site on April 27, 2026.
 The data consists of internal files exfiltrated after the group deployed ransomware against the company’s networks.
 No precise victim count has been published, and the full scope of exposed information has not been independently verified.
 Available reporting describes the incident as a classic ransomware operation involving both encryption and data theft for extortion.